anwarmamat/cmsc330spring21/project2b/README.md

+### Updates
+* 02-25 - Fixed typo in Part 4 description.
+The value of `a` at Point B should be 20, not 30.
+* 02-25 - The `var_exists` function in data.ml shouldn't be there, you should remove it

 # Project 2b: OCaml Higher Order Functions and Data

 Due: March 8 (first late March 9, *10% penalty*; second late March 15, *75% penalty*).